 In September 1998, after an initial period of serving lunches for the ladies of the old Baptist Chapel, Lindsey Glassett started offering lunches in the Reading Room.
 Thirteen people attended that first lunch of chicken, carrots, peas, cauliflower and potatoes, followed by apple pie and custard.
 In 2004, when Lyndsey gave up as leader, that number had risen to thirty-nine.
 After a short break Jean Spendlove and Helmdon Church took up the cudgel, and today Wiggy Smith leads a band of helpers who serve monthly lunches to around forty people, both men and women.

-Update...
-At the Easter 2015 meeting of the Tuesday Lunches, Wiggy Smith stood down as Leader (see news archive).
-Angela Goodall and Judith Elkington now organise this popular monthly lunch.
+At the Easter 2015 meeting of the Tuesday Lunches, Wiggy Smith stood down as Leader.
+We are pleased to report that Angela Goodall and Judith Elkington now organise this popular monthly lunch.